lawrencejones/infrastructure/gke/cluster/vault/README.md

 - Deploy using kustomize (`kubectl apply -k .`)
 - Create OAuth credentials [here](https://console.cloud.google.com/apis/credentials?authuser=1&folder)
   - Authorised redirect should be https://vault.lawrjone.xyz/ui/vault/auth/oidc/oidc/callback
+  - Optionally add http://localhost:8250/oidc/callback as a redirect URL to permit authenticating locally using the vault client
   - Capture OAuth client ID and secret
 - Capture the root token, so that we're able to configure Vault
   - Pull the token from GCS and decrypt it with gcloud: